sebadevo/PROJ-ELEC-H417/README.md

 a thick to allow multiple instances box.
 Once this done, apply the changes, and you can now run multiple instances of client in IntelIJ IDEA.

 No compatibility issues.
-This project was tested on Ubuntu 20.04 and
+This project was tested on Ubuntu 20.04 and Windows 10+11

+To Make it easier for a client to install the app, .jar files have been Created.
+They can be launched using the makefile command "make server" to launch the server and "make client" to launch the client.
+They have to be launch in SEPARATE terminal.
+By default, the command line make launches the server.

 # Main features